 These days, investors make investments for more than profit.
 In fact, there’s a trend of socially responsible investing sweeping the globe.
 With socially responsible investing, you look for and invest in companies that are making positive change in the world.

 Some socially responsible investors look toward solar stocks for environmental change or financial-literacy stocks designed to remove the wealth divide.
-Others invest in biotech stocks, helping to fund the development of life-saving and life-changing treatment options.
+Others invest in the biotech sector, helping to fund the development of life-saving and life-changing treatment options.
 That’s something to feel good about.

 3. Better Understanding of Medicine

 When investing in any stock in any sector, it’s important to do your research.
 When doing this due diligence in the biotech industry, you’ll learn quite a bit about the human body, medicine, and the various ailments medicines are being designed to treat and cure.

 There’s value in knowing why your ticker ticks and how to keep it ticking for the long run.
 Investing in biotech stocks could lead to lifestyle decisions that don’t only improve your financial health, but your medical health as well.

 Pro tip: Before you add any biotech stocks to your portfolio, make sure you’re choosing the best possible companies.
 Stock screeners like Trade Ideas can help you narrow down the choices to companies that meet your individual requirements.
 Learn more about our favorite stock screeners.